Brief: Monitoring CPU utilization in Linux becomes a bit better with Stress Terminal UI.

 - Stress Operation mode for stress testing the CPU

 You can hide specific sections if you don’t need them.
-Here’s how it looks with smooth graph plotting and only Frequency & Power Usage sections enabled:
+Here’s how it looks with smooth graph plotting and only Frequency and Power Usage sections enabled:

 s-tui also supports stress testing your CPU.
 It uses the

 stress command-line tool in the background for stressing the CPU.
-If you select the Stress Operation mode, you will notice that all the graphs will hit their max values:
+If you select the Stress Operation mode, you will notice that all the graphs will hit their maximum values:

 You can also tweak the stress testing parameters from the Stress Options:

-s-tui also displays the CPU information in textual form in the bottom:
+s-tui also displays the CPU information in textual form at the bottom:

 If you want to observe various CPU parameters of you computer Stress Terminal UI is a really nice tool.
-Specially it will be helpful if you want to monitor your remote systems or VPS.
+It is especially helpful for monitoring your remote systems or VPS.

 Installation on Ubuntu and other Linux distributions